-Your child's teacher will be communicating with you regularly.
+Your child's teacher will communicate with you regularly.
 Teachers start the year by emailing class information or sending hard copies home.
-Communications will be done via email, class newsletters or Brightspace.
+Communications will be done via email, class newsletters, or other classroom specific sites.
 We will also be posting information on our website regularly in the calendar and in blogs.

-Regular emails from the office are another very important form of communication from the office.
+Regular emails from the office are another very important form of communication.
 We will periodically send out emails when emergent items occur.
 If your email address or contact information should change throughout the school year, please contact the office.